dirkjanfaber/ttn-tp-proxy-wemos/README.md

 ```

-If this works, configure your home router to forward packages a port of your choise to port 80 of the Wemos.
+If this works, configure your home router to forward packages a port of your choice to port 80 of the Wemos.
 Last, configure the things network http integration to point to http://$yourip:$yourport/ttn

+# OTA

+The firmware also allows for over the air (OTA) updates.
+Adjust the `upload_port` in your `platformio.ini` file to match the ip of the Wemos.

 # Troubleshooting

 If you end up with "`400`" responses, the buffer for the json parsing might not be large enough.
 Check your JSON on http://arduinojson.org/assistant/ to get the size right for your settings.